pagkly/Zed/Investopedia/Investing/Debenture.md

 # Debenture Definition

 > ## Excerpt
-> A debenture is a type of debt — issued by governments and corporations — that lacks collateral, and is therefore dependent on the creditworthiness and reputation of the issuer.
+> A debenture is a type of debt — issued by governments and corporations — that lacks [[Collateral]], and is therefore dependent on the creditworthiness and reputation of the issuer.

 ---
 ## What Is a Debenture?

-A debenture is a type of bond or other debt instrument that is unsecured by [collateral](https://www.investopedia.com/terms/c/collateral.asp).
-Since debentures have no collateral backing, they must rely on the creditworthiness and reputation of the issuer for support.
+A debenture is a type of bond or other debt instrument that is unsecured by [[[Collateral]]](https://www.investopedia.com/terms/c/collateral.asp).
+Since debentures have no [[Collateral]] backing, they must rely on the creditworthiness and reputation of the issuer for support.
 Both corporations and governments frequently issue debentures to raise capital or funds.

 ### Key Takeaways

--   A debenture is a type of debt instrument that is not backed by any collateral and usually has a term greater than 10 years.
+-   A debenture is a type of debt instrument that is not backed by any [[Collateral]] and usually has a term greater than 10 years.
 -   Debentures are backed only by the creditworthiness and reputation of the issuer.
 -   Both corporations and governments frequently issue debentures to raise capital or funds.
 -   Some debentures can convert to equity shares while others cannot.